terascope/teraslice/docs/packages/data-mate/overview.md

 ### required

-`required(input, args) - This function will return false if input record does not have all specified keys`
+`required(input, context, args) - This function will return false if input record does not have all specified keys`

 `args - { fields: string[] }`